xebialabs/xebialabs.github.com/releases/3.0/referencemanual.markdown

 # Deployment Overview #

-Deployit is a tool that helps you perform deployments.
-A deployment consists of all the actions needed to install and start an application on a target environment.
+Deployit is the first out-of-the-box deployment automation solution that allows non-experts to perform application deployments.
+A deployment consists of all the actions needed to install, configure and start an application on a target environment.
 Deployments are defined by:

 * A **Package** or _what_ is to be deployed.
 * A **Environment** or _where_ the package is to be deployed.
+* A **Deployment** or _customizations_ to the package to be deployed.

-Once the _what_ and the _where_ are known, Deployit (and it's runbooks) takes care of the _how_ by putting together a list of steps (such as copying files, starting / stopping application servers) that perform the actual deployment.
+Once the _what_ and the _where_ are known, h
+Deployit (and it's runbooks) takes care of the _how_ by putting together a list of steps (such as copying files, starting / stopping application servers) that perform the actual deployment.

 Deployments can be categorized into two major categories: